Gov. Walz expected to extend Twin Cities curfew as transit resumes

-At a late Wednesday afternoon news conference, Department of Public Safety Commissioner John Harrington once again implored people in the Twin Cities to “please stay home, stay safe.”

-Walz added that people who have abided by the curfew are creating a space to allow state leaders to focus on other priorities, such as the civil rights investigation into the Minneapolis Police Department, charging the other officers involved in Floyd’s death and changes that need to be made during the upcoming legislative special session.
+People who have abided by the curfew are creating a space to allow state leaders to focus on other priorities, Walz said, priorities such as the civil rights investigation into the Minneapolis Police Department, charging the other officers involved in Floyd’s death and introducing changes that need to be made during the upcoming legislative special session.

-In at least one sign of normalcy returning to the Twin Cities area, Metro Transit restarted some service Wednesday morning.
+In at least one sign of a return to normal in the Twin Cities area, Metro Transit restarted some service Wednesday morning.

+Buses began rolling again at 4 a.m.
+Wednesday after service was halted late last week over concerns for the safety of riders and employees.

+Blue and Green Line light-rail service was to resume at 6 a.m.
+Thursday, the agency announced.

 Floyd’s death on May 25 prompted many days of protest in large areas of Minneapolis and St. Paul that included acts of looting, arson and property damage along with peaceful expressions of grief and outrage.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives National Response Team arrived in Minneapolis this week to investigate who is responsible for starting the fires during the riots.

-While the unrest has ebbed under government-imposed curfews, the nonviolent activities have continued largely without incident.
-Protests continued, including outside the home of Minneapolis Police Federation amid several calls for its president, Lt.
-Bob Kroll, to resign.
+While the unrest has ebbed since the mobilization of thousands of National Guard troops and the imposition of nightly curfews, nonviolent gatherings and activities have continued largely without incident.
+Protests have continued — outside the governor’s residence, on the grounds of the State Capitol and outside the offices of the Minneapolis Police Federation.
+Protesters there demanded the resignation of the union’s president, Lt.
+Bob Kroll.

+Kroll has been an outspoken critic of the city’s liberal leadership, which he faults for being anti-police and holding back on needed resources and manpower.
+In a recent letter to the rank-and-file, he blasted the city’s handling of the riots following Floyd’s death, saying officers had been made “scapegoats” for the continued violence.

+City leaders, in turn, have blasted Kroll for opposing reform and lacking empathy for the communities police serve.

-A protest in front of the Star Tribune offices on 3rd Avenue S. in downtown Minneapolis on Wednesday evening featured civil rights attorney Nekima Levy-Armstrong encouraging people to cancel their subscription to the newspaper.
+The Star Tribune, too, has drawn criticism.
+A protest in front of the news company’s offices on 3rd Avenue S. in downtown Minneapolis on Wednesday evening featured civil rights attorney Nekima Levy-Armstrong encouraging people to cancel their subscription to the newspaper.

-The paper “regurgitates the press releases that come directly from the police department,” she said afterward.
-In the case of George Floyd, she said, “They put out that press release without any investigative journalism, without talking to black witnesses to get a different narrative.”
+The paper “regurgitates the news releases that come directly from the police department,” she said afterward.
+In the case of George Floyd, she said, “They put out that news release without any investigative journalism, without talking to black witnesses to get a different narrative.”

 The protest drew thousands of people, nearly enough to fill the city block of 3rd Avenue S. between S. 7th Street and S. 6th Street.